 - The border drama is real.
 As mentioned above, be prepared to get hustled hard if you’re making a land border crossing, at any of them!

 You’ll need travel insurance before taking off to Cambodia.
-I use Allianz or World Nomads depending on my trip, get a quick quote and purchase it before your trip.
+I use Safety Wing or World Nomads depending on my trip, get a quick quote and purchase it before your trip.

 Read More About What to Do in Southeast Asia: